 “I thought my researcher was friendly and made me feel comfortable.
 I like to think I would be helping other people with depression by taking part”

-If you are interested in knowing more about the sort of research we do get in touch with Rob Forder on 01661 842626 or email email@example.com
+If you are interested in knowing more about the sort of research we do and to see if you could take part, get in touch with Rob Forder on 01661 842626 or email firstname.lastname@example.org

 Primary Care Research

 - Research is an investigation that seeks to establish facts and reach new conclusions.

 - Clinical Research can also be called a Clinical Trial or a Clinical Study.

 - Clinical trials are research studies that involve people.